wstoettinger/alpine-php-wordpress/README.md

   * [PHP](http://pkgs.alpinelinux.org/package/main/x86/php) 7.0.8
   * [Nginx](http://pkgs.alpinelinux.org/package/main/x86/nginx) 1.10.1
   * Memory usage is around 50mb on a simple install.

+# Our Product

+A bit of shameless self-promotion.
+We are building a freemium Docker hosting control panel which does everything taught in this tutorial automatically and much more, backups, DNS, etc. For example deploy 10 WordPress sites on a $5 Digital Ocean Droplet in around 10 minutes.
+Save $95 compared to WPEngine!.
+Sign up for http://www.devoply.com and make your life much easier!

 ## A simple example
 ### Say you want to run a single site on a VPS with Docker